StAResComp/rescomp-network-launch/Presentations/Introduction/rescomp-network-intro-content.md

 # Next

 - Talks
- - Alex Konovalov - The Software Sustainability Institute, Software Carpentry and RSEs
+ - Olexandr Konovalov - The Software Sustainability Institute, Software Carpentry and RSEs
  - Roman Spesyvtsev - Why do I write code?
 Coding platforms for an experimental physicist
  - Rob Schick - Using R, RStudio, and git to Support a Reproducible Research Workflow
  - Swithun Crowe - Become a Solr power user: getting the most out of Solr